-Thoreau called wild blueberries “bluets” and wrote of their innocent ambrosial taste, as if made of the ether itself.
-Bluet sparkling wine captures summer in Maine with the purity of a single ingredient: native Maine wild blueberries.
-Fermented and bottled in the Méthode Champenoise tradition, Bluet is naturally bubbly, dry, and can be served as an apéritif or mixed in a cocktail.
+Thoreau called wild blueberries “bluets” and wrote of their “innocent ambrosial taste, as if made of the ether itself”.
+Bluet wild blueberry sparkling wine captures summer in Maine with the purity of a single ingredient: native Maine wild blueberries.
+Bluet Méthode Champenoise and Bluet Charmat Method are bubbly, dry wines with bright natural acidity and may be enjoyed as an apéritif, mixed in a cocktail, or served with food.

 A chilled glass of Bluet makes a fine dry apéritif on its own but as the foundation of a sparkling cocktail, Bluet has an affinity for a variety of ingredients.
 Try Bluet with a splash of triple sec over crushed ice and a sprig of mint, or give it an old-fashioned treatment with rye whiskey, simple syrup and bitters.
 If you can get your hands on some mead, pour over ice, squash a lemon and float Bluet on top for a perfect peak-of-summer drink.

 Rowan Jacobsen ~ Yankee

 “I wonder if anywhere else on earth has a 100-mile Zen garden of fruit just begging to be explored.
 A Lost World of wine.
 The young farmers will find it.
 And the young romantics will follow.
 And then everyone else who is young or old and aching to be immersed in a place that rises up and floods the senses in its own unmistakable flavor.” read on… or Download PDF

 Eric Asimov ~ The New York Times